tandeshao/tp/docs/DeveloperGuide.md

 Editing of ContactedDate via the `edit` command works similarly, the only difference is the `c/` prefix.

-The `Memo` and `ContactedDate` can also be added during the `add` command.
-The sequence is similar to the `edit 1 m/Avid hiker` diagram and for brevity, it will be omitted.
+`Memo` and `ContactedDate` can also be added during the `add` command, with a sequence diagram similar to the above.
 The following are the differences of the sequence diagram:
-- `AddCommandParser` instead of `EditCommandParser`
+- `AddCommandParser` instead of `EditCommandParser`.
-- `AddCommand` instead of `EditCommand`
+- `AddCommand` instead of `EditCommand`.
-- `Model#addPerson(Person)` instead of `Model#setPerson(Person, Person)`
+- `Model#addPerson(Person)` instead of `Model#setPerson(Person, Person)`.
 - `Model#updateFilteredPersonList(Predicate)` will not be called.

 #### 4.3.1.
 Design considerations:

 **Aspect: Command to modify `Memo` and `ContactedDate`:**

-* **Current implementation:** Modification of `Memo` and `ContactedDate` are integrated into `add` and `edit` command.
+* **Current implementation:** Modification of `Memo` and `ContactedDate` are integrated into the existing `add` and `edit` command.
     * Pros: Both fields can be optionally added during the `add` command or edited with the `edit` command.
 This builds upon existing commands, fewer commands for the users to remember.
-Adheres to the DRY principle and the Single Responsibility Principle.
+This design adheres to the DRY principle and the Single Responsibility Principle.
     * Cons: Requires more rigorous testing of `add` and `edit` command as this increases the number of possible arguments that can be parsed by `AddCommandParser` and `EditCommandParser` respectively.

 * **Alternative:** Implement individual commands to edit `Memo` and `ContactedDate`.
     * Pros: `Memo` and `ContactedDate` will be separated from the `add` and `edit` command.
-It can only be edited by its respective command.
+It can only be added/edited by its respective command.
     * Cons: There will be a lot of code duplication.
 The new commands to edit `Memo` and `ContactedDate` will be similar to the `edit` command.
 We feel that this would violate the DRY principle.

 ### 4.4.
-Previous and next feature
+Duplicate detection

+Duplicate detection helps users to manage duplicated contacts by preventing duplicated entries.
+A duplicate is defined as such, a contact is a duplicate if there already exists a contact in Abπ with the same name, phone and email.
+Duplicate detection is integrated into the `add` and `edit` command, which throws an exception if a contact to be added / edited is a duplicate.

+For all person attributes, i.e. `Name`, `Phone`, `Email`, `Address`, `ContactedDate`, `Memo` and `Tag`, they are case-insensitive and extra white spaces between words (2 or more) will be trimmed to a single white space.
+For example:
+- "John Doe" is equal to "john doe" (different capitalization)
+- "John &#160;&#160;&#160;&#160;&#160; Doe" is equal to "John Doe" (extra white spaces between words)

+However, after extra white spaces have been trimmed, a difference in white space is considered as different.
+For phone, a difference in "+" is also considered as different.
+For example:
+- "John Doe" is considered different from "JohnDoe" (difference in single white space between words)
+- "65 98765432" is considered different from "6598765432" (difference in single white space between numbers)
+- "+65 98765432" is considered different from "65 98765432" (difference in "+")

+#### 4.4.1.
+Design considerations:

+**Aspect: Duplicate person:**

+* **Current implementation:** Three attributes of a person, i.e. `Name`, `Phone` and `Email` have to be equal to be considered a duplicate.
+    * Pros: Greater flexibility for users as different individuals may share the same name, or phone, or even email.
+    * Cons: Some might argue that both phone number and email should be unique for all contacts.
+However, there are many situations where individuals might share the same phone or email, or even both.
+Restricting such cases would be overzealous input validation.
+Hence, to be inclusive and flexible, we decided that a person is uniquely identified by the three attributes, `Name`, `Phone` and `Email`.

+**Aspect: Case sensitivity:**

+* **Current implementation:** Case insensitive for all person attributes.
+    * Pros: It reflects reality, words that only differ in case are often treated as identical.
+Intuitively, "John Doe" and "john doe" are highly likely to be the same person.
+    * Cons: In some rare cases, people might consider "John Doe" and "john doe" to be different individuals.
+However, this is unlikely and the majority (case-insensitive) approach is favoured.

+**Aspect: Extra white spaces between words:**

+* **Current implementation:** Extra white spaces (2 or more) between words are trimmed to a single white space for all attributes.
+    * Pros: Similar to "Aspect: Case sensitivity", it reflects reality, person attributes such as name that only differ in extra white spaces between words are often treated as identical.
+Intuitively, "John &#160;&#160;&#160;&#160;&#160; Doe" and "John Doe" are highly likely to be the same person.
+    * Cons: In some rare cases, people might consider "John &#160;&#160;&#160;&#160;&#160; Doe" and "John Doe" to be different individuals.
+However, this is unlikely.
+Trimming extra white spaces between words is a quality of life feature that helps users to remove accidental extra white spaces to provide a cleaner experience.
+This behaviour follows modern applications, such as Microsoft Teams.

 --------------------------------------------------------------------------------------------------------------------